Back | Home | Aller à version française

 We will then understand by the (full) memory of a brain at a specific moment, and more completely of a nervous system at a specific moment, the state that it has, or even that it is, at that specific moment, taking into account its construction and formation hard>>soft and soft>>hard.

 Memoration will be understood here as the endless work by which a brain elaborates or re-elaborates some of its synodies, re-accentuating or de-accentuating them, interconnecting or disconnecting them, cleaving or streamlining them, rendering them explicit or implicit in a veritable bioelectrochemical digestion or compatibilization that usually works by contagions and leaps.
 The results of this work are different after a second, a minute, an hour, a day, a month, a year, or several years.
-And the paths of memoration are as different as they are vital. (a) A synody that was penetrated by new information - and that was thus destabilized - progressively moves to a less unstable state, either inside itself, or in its contacts with related, sometimes distant, synodies. (b) Two or several synodies that mutually destabilise or call each other, elaborate themselves in such a way to form just one, or to create between them new nodes, envelopes, resonances, interfaces <1A5h>. (c) A re-invigorated synody, and that initially was mostly part of another, takes more independence from it, or reaches autarchy. (d) Synodies that are not part of the same set are nevertheless put in resonance as a result of a common hotbed of attraction, exotropic or endotropic, real or imagined, that has happened to them. (e) A trauma has perturbed perceptive or perceptive-motor synodies; they will need a short or long time to erase it or at least to situate it in the overall cerebral functioning. (f) A difficulty is present, thematized or underlying, clear or confuse; the synodies that this malaise activates/inactivates around it progressively or abruptly release a synodic compatibilization that is its solution.
+And the paths of memoration are as different as they are vital. (a) A synody that was penetrated by new information - and that was thus destabilized - progressively moves to a less unstable state, either inside itself, or in its contacts with related, sometimes distant, synodies. (b) Two or several synodies that mutually destabilize or call each other, elaborate themselves in such a way to form just one, or to create between them new cores, envelopes, resonances, interfaces <1A5h>. (c) A re-invigorated synody, and that initially was mostly part of another, takes more independence from it, or reaches autarchy. (d) Synodies that are not part of the same set may nevertheless come into in resonance as a result of a common hotbed of attraction, exotropic or endotropic, real or imagined, that has happened to them. (e) A trauma has perturbed perceptive or perceptive-motor synodies; they will need a short or long time to erase it or at least to situate it in the overall cerebral functioning. (f) A difficulty is present, thematized or underlying, clear or confuse; the synodies that this malaise activates/inactivates around it progressively or abruptly release a synodic compatibilization that is its solution.
 As we can see, if animal intelligence is the capacity of resolving difficulties, memoration plays a considerable role in it.
-Unless intelligence is memoration taken in all its dimensions.
+Or perhaps intelligence is memoration taken in all its dimensions.
 Our current computers are equipped with memories, not memoration.

 Thus understood, memoration is powerfully activated by sleep, that has at least a double function: organic detoxification by resting the entire organism, and informational detoxification and fixing by compatibilizing memoration.
-Indeed, sleep creates in the brain waves that are different from a state of wakefulness, and that lead us to make the difference between a slow wave sleep and a short wave sleep, the latter being called REM sleep (rapid eye movement) in English because the eyes agitate, and being known as sommeil paradoxal (paradoxical sleep) in French because it is the deepest in terms of muscular inertia and the richest (or more agitated) in terms of dreams.
-It was first noted that slow wave sleep mainly encouraged the memorations of explicit contents while short wave sleep encouraged memorisations and memorations of implicit contents, which would be consistent with the fact that REM sleep is particularly suited to digest (gerere, dis) by re-synodation the more or less traumatic perception-motivities of previous days, particularly the last 24 hours.
-And finer analyses show that, in this respect, the various sequences of both types of sleep intervene at the same time as their specificity <R.July 01,30>.
+Indeed, sleep creates in the brain waves that are different from a state of wakefulness, and that lead us to make the difference between a slow-wave sleep and a short-wave sleep, the latter being called REM sleep (rapid eye movement) in English because the eyes agitate, and being known as sommeil paradoxal (paradoxical sleep) in French because it is the deepest in terms of muscular inertia and the richest (or more agitated) in terms of dreams.

 2A6.
 Presence (apparition, phenomenality, presentiality) and physico-chemical "intimacies"

 Some functionings of our brains, which are bioelectrochemical computers, are accompanied by a strange phenomenon.
 When they occur, the elements of the Universe not only function but also appear (parere, ad), become present (esse, prae).
 They are thus "conscious" (scrire, cum) as we say in the West since the late 18th century.
-Those "conscious" elements - or more precisely present, presentiated, presentialized, presentified - are for example: (a) exotropic or endotropic goals; (b) performances aimed at these goals; (c) states of the organism, such as the affects of pleasure, pain, fear, anger; (d) finally, a certain self (oneself) built through memory, memorisations, rememorisations, memoration between all the states of a same organism.
+Those "conscious" elements - or more precisely present, presentiated, presentialized, presentified elements - are for example: (a) exotropic or endotropic goals; (b) performances aimed at these goals; (c) states of the organism, such as the affects of pleasure, pain, fear, anger; (d) finally, a certain self (oneself) built through memory, memorizations, rememorizations, memoration between all the states of a same organism.

 (1) Structural intimacy of the soft>>hard constructive information and hard>>soft informational construction.